stevenc-stb/spdx-3-model/model/Hardware/Classes/ManufacturerProcess.md

 ## Summary

-The manufacturing process includes the materials and processes required to produce a product.
+This class represents the process involved in manufacturing products.

 ## Description

-The manufacturing process refers to the steps involved in transforming raw materials into finished products.
-This process is used in various industries, including automotive, electronics, pharmaceuticals, textiles, and food production.
+The manufacturing process encompasses the series of steps required to transform materials into finished goods.
+It is a fundamental operation across various industries, including automotive, electronics, pharmaceuticals, textiles, and food production.

 ## Metadata